jamsturg/yullabet/README.md

   - mcp[cli]
 - A running Freqtrade instance with the REST API enabled

+### TAB API MCP Requirements
+- Python 3.10+
+- The following Python packages:
+  - httpx
+  - mcp[server]
+  - starlette
+  - uvicorn
+  - python-dotenv
+- TAB API credentials (client_id and client_secret)

 ## Setup

 This repository includes:

-1. **MCP-Chat Configuration**: A configuration file for the MCP-Chat server that includes both the filesystem MCP server and the freqtrade-mcp server.
+1. **MCP-Chat Configuration**: A configuration file for the MCP-Chat server that includes the filesystem MCP server, the freqtrade-mcp server, and the TAB API MCP server.

 2. **Configuration Script**: A PowerShell script to copy the configuration to the MCP-Chat directory.

+3. **TAB API MCP Server**: A Python-based MCP server that provides tools for interacting with the TAB API.

 ### Installation